MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-dynamic-binding.md

 # Dynamic binding

 Dynamic binding allows dynamically selecting a dataset while embedding a report.
-The report and the dataset don't need to reside in the same workspace End users see different results, depending on the selected dataset.
+The report and the dataset don't need to reside in the same workspace.
+End users see different results, depending on the selected dataset.

 Both workspaces (the one containing the report and the one containing the dataset) must be assigned to a capacity.